victor-iyi/vFrame/README.md

    */
   public function contact()
   {
     // renders the contact view located @ vFrame/app/views/home/contact.php
     $this->view->render('home/contact');
   }

 }
 ```

 For more examples you can check the example branch.

 ### Collaborate

 Do not hesitate to send a pull request, I am open to all suggestions and collaborations.
-You can also shoot me a mail by clicking <a href="mailto:javafolabi@gmail.com">here</a>
+You can also shoot me a mail by clicking [here](mailto:javafolabi@gmail.com)